mrjoelkemp/ya/README.md

 ### Motivation

-It's silly that we have to waste time defining configuration files or build scripts for simple projects.
-Our tools should do that for us.
+We shouldn't have to waste time defining configuration files or build scripts for small projects.
+Our tools should do that for us – downloading any dependencies and recompiling changes along the way.

-I just wanted to use my favorite preprocessors freely and have a tool download whatever dependencies I need to make that happen – recompiling my changes along the way.

 YA is that tool.
 It manages Grunt behind the scenes and auto-generates your Gruntfile.